shadowwalker0419/shadowwalker0419.github.io/_pages/about.md

 Guanghao Chen (陈光皓)
 ======
+2018 Fall Master Student
+Department of Computer Science and Engineering University of California, San Diego
+Email: guc001[at]eng[dot]ucsd[dot]edu

 About Me
 ======
 I am a master student from the computer science and engineering department at University of California, San Diego.
+My research interest focuses on machine learning and deep learning applying for computer vision tasks.

 Prior to coming to UCSD, I received my B.E. degree from Northeastern University in Shenyang, China.